Literally, adverb. The primary or intended meaning of a verb.

 - Over and under exaggerate for comic effect to bring joy to a dull moment: I ate an elephant before I got here so I might need a little sit down.

 Establishing credibility takes times.
-It is an investment in the accurate describing of the world, in the appropriateness of exaggeration and the aptness of metaphor.
+It is an investment in accurately describing the world, in appropriate exaggeration, in the aptness of metaphor.

 This way when describing uncommon events in a serious way there is no need to literally call attention to the fact.
 Your credibility is already assured.